Prakhyat2589/laptop-customisation/README.md

 The main goal this task is to access the code quality, software engineering and testing.

-If there is no result from api or api is down, `No result found` message will be displayed.
+If there is no result from api or api is down, `No records found.
+Please try again later` message will be displayed.
 This is done in order to handle the non-happy path for the application

 ## Stack

 - Languages: HTML5, CSS3, JavaScript (ES6), TypeScript
-- Libraries: ReactJS, Express.js
+- Libraries: ReactJS, Express.js, Jest